NethermindEth/Forta-Agents/Umee-Bots/Large-Borrow/README.md

-# Large Tether Transfer Agent
+# Large Borrow Bot

 ## Description

-This agent detects transactions with large Tether transfers
+This bot detects transactions with large borrows in the Umee protocol.
+The bot's behavior can be customized by editing the configuration fields in `src/agent.config.ts`.

 ## Supported Chains

 - Ethereum
-- List any other chains this agent can support e.g. BSC

 ## Alerts

-Describe each of the type of alerts fired by this agent

-- FORTA-1
+- UMEE-6
-  - Fired when a transaction contains a Tether transfer over 10,000 USDT
+  - Fired when a transaction contains a "large" borrow
-  - Severity is always set to "low" (mention any conditions where it could be something else)
+  - Severity is always set to "unknown"
-  - Type is always set to "info" (mention any conditions where it could be something else)
+  - Type is always set to "info"
-  - Mention any other type of metadata fields included with this alert
+  - Metadata:
+    - `amount`: Amount borrowed
+    - `tvlPercentage`: % of pool TVL that was borrowed
+    - `user`: Address that initiated the borrow
+    - `onBehalfOf`: Address that acquired the debt

 ## Test Data

-The agent behaviour can be verified with the following transactions:

-- 0x3a0f757030beec55c22cbc545dd8a844cbbb2e6019461769e1bc3f3a95d10826 (15,000 USDT)